guillemrima/guillemrima/README.md

 👋 Hello there!
 Welcome to my Github profile!

 - 👨‍💻 My name is Guillem and I am a Front-end developer.
-I love working with Javascript, Typescript, and React to create beautiful and responsive web applications.
+I love working with Javascript, Typescript, SASS and React to create beautiful and responsive web applications.

 - 🔍 Currently, I am in search of new employment opportunities, and I am excited to collaborate on projects that challenge me and help me grow as a developer.